2023 NCAA Tournament National Championship Contenders & Final Four Dark Horse Picks

 Nevertheless, this wider net also catches far more teams that make early tournament exits.
 Thus, it is necessarily a higher-risk / higher-reward strategy to intentionally target these Final Four Dark Horse teams.

-This season, only two additional teams qualify as Final Four Dark Horse candidates based on our prescribed methods: Illinois (114.6 AdjO; 94.7 AdjD) and UConn (114.3 AdjO; 95.5 AdjD).
+This season, only six additional teams qualify as Final Four Dark Horse candidates based on our prescribed methods:

-Teams That Do Not Qualify as National Championship Contenders or Final Four Dark Horses
+Notable Teams That Do Not Qualify as National Championship Contenders Nor Final Four Dark Horses

-In addition to highlighting the set of teams that can win a championship — or at least make the Final Four — it is also valuable to identify the specific teams that do not make the cut at all.
+In addition to highlighting the set of teams that can win a championship — or at least make the Final Four — it is also valuable to identify the specific teams that do not make the cut.

-These are teams that may make the Sweet 16, and may disrupt brackets in the process but shouldn’t be trusted to make it all the way to New Orleans for the Final Four.
+These are teams that may make the Sweet 16, and may disrupt brackets in the process, but shouldn’t be trusted to make it all the way to the Final Four.

-Five such teams stand out like a sore thumb among this year’s NCAA Tournament field — and interestingly, that group includes all four No. 3 Seeds.
+Six such teams stand out like a sore thumb among this year’s NCAA tournament field — and interestingly, that group includes all four No. 3 Seeds.